 Debt and mental health issues are intertwined

 ‘Debt In Mind‘ is the brand new page on our website that demonstrates just how intertwined debt and mental health actually are.
-There’s quotes, statistics, photos, and an infographic showing a direct connection between the two.
+There’s quotes, statistics and photos, showing a direct connection between the two.

 We’re also supporting our friends at the Mental Health Foundation, who work tirelessly to help millions of people overcome their mental health problems.
 Like us they not only understand the link between debt and mental illness, but they want more people than ever to understand that there’s help available for both.